Speaking Chinese – The Many Dialects of China

 The answer is that it has a profound affect.
 It means that people are acutely aware of who is part of their trusted community and who is not.
 In San Francisco, for instance, one must determine whether a Chinese speaking witness or Subject of an investigation speaks Mandarin or Cantonese before choosing an investigator to speak with them.
 Less common are people who only speak local dialects, such as Fujian Hwa, Taiwan Hwa or Shanghai Hwa.
 These people are normally immigrants from rural areas of that province, who grew up speaking the dialect and never learned China’s official language, Mandarin.
 These case are more difficult, as investigators who speak these dialects are few and far between.
 In some instances, a translator must be used.

-Filley and Associates has operatives on staff, who speak both Mandarin and Cantonese.
+If you are looking for a Chinese speaking private investigator, Filley and Associates has operatives on staff, who speak both Mandarin and Cantonese.
 A few of our operatives speak both Mandarin and Cantonese fluently, in addition to English.
-Our operatives also speak some of the local dialects.
+Our operatives also have some familiarity with some of the local dialects.
 In most cases, we will have to know where the witness is from, or speak with them to know which language or dialect they use.